-If ε were equal to 0, this decision rule would be obedient, with all constraints holding strictly: a firm told to not invest would have a strict incentive to obey, since it would know that the state was bad; a firm told to invest would have a strict incentive to obey, since its expected payoff will be $\frac{2}{3}(x-\frac{1}{2})>0$.
-Because the obedience constraints hold strictly, this decision rule will continue to be obedient, for positive or negative ε , as long as $|\varepsilon|$ is sufficiently small.
+If $\varepsilon$ were equal to 0, this decision rule would be obedient, with all constraints holding strictly: a firm told to not invest would have a strict incentive to obey, since it would know that the state was bad; a firm told to invest would have a strict incentive to obey, since its expected payoff will be $\frac{2}{3}\left(x-\frac{1}{2}\right)>0$ .
+Because the obedience constraints hold strictly, this decision rule will continue to be obedient, for positive or negative $\varepsilon$ , as long as $|\varepsilon|$ is sufficiently small.
 Note that the government's objective, of maximizing the probability that at least one firm invests, necessitates private signals.
-Ely (2017) describes a setting like this example where private signals are optimal for this intrinsic reason.
 Bergemann, Heumann, and Morris (2015) show that in a world where each player wants to set his action equal to the sum of a common shock and an idiosyncratic shock, aggregate volatility is maximized when players observe signals that are a weighted sum of the shocks, but with more weight on the common shock.
-This is true in a setting where there is no strategic interaction between the players (a special case in that paper), and information cannot influence each player's average action, but only their correlation.8 Arieli and Babichenko (2016) provides an elegant characterization of optimal information design when players have binary actions and the information designer has an intrinsic motive for correlation, but there is no strategic interaction - and thus no instrumental motive for caring about correlation.
+This is true in a setting where there is no strategic interaction between the players (a special case in that paper), and information cannot influence each player's average action, but only their correlation.
+In a dynamic setting.
+Elv (2017) shows how an information designer with intrinsic preferences for negative correlated will optimally use private signals to induce it (he also shows that this is consistent with players strategic objectives).
+Arieli and Babichenko (2016) provides an elegant characterization of optimal information design when players have binary actions and the information designer has an intrinsic motive for correlation, but there is no strategic interaction - and thus no instrumental motive for caring about correlation.
 With supermodular payoffs, public signals are optimal whereas with submodular payoffs private signals are optimal.